VacSIM: Learning Effective Strategies for COVID-19 Vaccine Distribution using Reinforcement Learning: Introduction

 \begin{itemize} \item \textbf{Scarcity of supply:} Despite large scale production efforts, it is expected that the vaccine will still be a scarce resource as compared to the number of people who would need it.
 In addition to the vaccine itself, there may also be scarcity in the components leading to its delivery, e.g. syringes.
-The White House director of trade and manufacturing policy stated that the US would need 850 million syringes to deliver the vaccine en-masse.
-This highlights the next challenge of the optimal distribution of scarce resources related to the vaccine.
+Many researchers estimated that 60-70\% of the population would require vaccination to achieve herd immunity.
+This implies that India would need 1.89 billion syringes to deliver the vaccine en-masse. \footnote{https://www.nature.com/articles/d41586-021-00728-2}.

-\item \textbf{Equitable distribution:} A truly equitable distribution will not just be defined by the population or incidence of new cases alone, although these will be strong factors.
+\item \textbf{Need for Equitable distribution and Digital inclusion:} A truly equitable distribution will not just be defined by the population or incidence of new cases alone, although these will be strong factors.
 Other factors ensuring equity of distribution include quantum of exposure, e.g. to the healthcare workforce that needs to be protected.
 In this paper, we assume that the exposure is proportional to the number of cases itself, although the proposed methodology allows more nuanced models to be constructed.
-There may also be unseen factors such as vaccine hoarding and political influence, which are not accounted for in this work. \item \textbf{Transparent, measurable and effective policy:} The design of policy would need to be guided by data, before, during and after the vaccine administration to a section of the population.
+There may also be unseen factors such as vaccine hoarding and political influence, which are not accounted for in this work.
+Another issue that has recently come into light is regarding the increased inaccessibility of vaccines in India, which are largely booked through the online CoWIN portal, owing to the significant digital divide in the country's population. \item \textbf{Transparent, measurable and effective policy:} The design of policy would need to be guided by data, before, during and after the vaccine administration to a section of the population.
 Since the viral dynamics are rapidly evolving, the policy should allow changes to be transparent and effects to be measurable in order to ensure maximum efficacy of the scarce vaccine resource.
 On the larger scale of states and nations, this would imply continuous monitoring of incidence rates vis-a-vis a policy action undertaken.

 \end{itemize}